-Dairy Queen has made their $5 lunch special good all day now through October 31, 2016.
+Dairy Queen has a $5 lunch special good every weekday.

 The DQ $5 lunch special features your choice of Three-Piece Chicken Strips or Deluxe Cheeseburger along with crispy fries, a 21 oz drink and a sundae for dessert.
 You can upgrade your sundae to a small Blizzard® treat for $1.